slevithan/oniguruma-to-es/README.md

 - **New flags:** JavaScript regexes don't support flag `x` for insignificant whitespace and comments.
 - **New syntax:** JavaScript doesn't include standalone flag modifiers like `(?x)` or the `\h` hex-digit shorthand. *Note: ES2025 added support for flag groups like `(?i:…)`.*
 - **Different syntax rules:** JavaScript doesn't allow duplicate group names in the same alternation path, requires a prefix and specific casing for Unicode scripts like `Greek`, requires nested character classes for intersection of union and ranges, and doesn't allow an implicit `0` min for `{…}` quantifiers.
-- **Different behavior:** Oniguruma's `\d` is Unicode-based by default, backreferences to duplicate group names match the captured value of any of the groups, and `(…)` groups are noncapturing by default if named groups are present.
+- **Different behavior:** Oniguruma's `\d` is Unicode based by default, backreferences to duplicate group names match the captured value of any of the groups, and `(…)` groups are noncapturing by default if named groups are present.

 Many advanced features are supported that would produce more complicated transformations.